AnalysisBotsPlatform/platform/README.md

 [![GoDoc](https://godoc.org/github.com/AnalysisBotsPlatform/platform?status.svg)](https://godoc.org/github.com/AnalysisBotsPlatform/platform)

-Did you ever want to try a cool new project on one of yours but did not want to go through the hassle of installing it?
-Are you bored by doing repetitive tasks over and over again while working on a project?
-Do you have any other problem that you want to be solved in an automated fashion?
+Did you ever want to try a cool new project on one of your GitHub projects but did not want to go through the hassle of installing it?
+Are you bored of doing repetitive tasks over and over again while working on a project?
+Do you have any other problem that you want to have solved in an automated fashion?
 Then you should definitely check out this project.

-The Analysis Bots Platform for GitHub enables its users to solve all of the above problems and a lot more.
+The Analysis Bots Platform for GitHub enables its users to solve all of the problems above and a lot more.
 It provides a clean looking and easy to use user interface.
 You do not need to sign up for a new service as you can just use your already existing GitHub account.